samgoree/samgoree.github.io/_posts/2017-12-1-Sonic Primitives.md

 ### The Original Algorithm

+Fogleman's algorithm works as follows:

+1. Create a synthetic image with the same dimensions as the original, that starts blank.
-The algorithm that Fogleman uses is also of interest to me.
-His program creates a new shape, places it on the synthetic image, then adjusts that shape until its position, size and color increase the similarity of the sythetic image to the original image as much as possible, then repeats as many times as the user wants.
-The big problem is where to put the shape.
+2. Create a new shape, place it on the synthetic image, then adjust that shape until its position, size and color increase the similarity of the sythetic image to the original image as much as possible.
+3. Repeat step 2 as many times as the user wants.

+The challenge is where to put the shape.
 Fundamentally, this is a search problem with several dimensions: X position, Y position, rotation, width, height, and red, green and blue color, where the goal is to find the values of the parameters that maximize the "closeness" to the original image.
 It's a difficult search problem because image similarity is measured at the pixel level, and since pixels are discrete, the function mapping shape parameters to distance from the original image is discontinuous as well.

 Despite the discontinuity of the search space, there are still ways that we can find good parameters without exploring all of the different potential combinations.
 The key observation is that, while the search space is discontinuous, it's only locally discontinuous, and has contour in the same way as a step function.
 For search problems, it's often helpful to use a physical metaphor.
 From now on, a "position in the search space" corresponds to a set of values for the parameters and the "height" of a given position is how similar it makes the synthetic image to the original, where higher is closer.